Pilot Grants

 Pilot Grant Recipients Present at Health Equity Seminar Series

 Recipients of a 2020 Pilot Grant in Health Disparities Research, Dylan Jennings (Bizhikiins) and Dana Carroll, PhD, MPH, presented their research at the October Health Equity Seminar Series co-sponsored by PHDR and C2DREAM.
 Along with co-investigator Dorothy Hatsukami, PhD, their overall research goal was to create a program that utilizes traditional tobacco to reframe what tobacco is (sacred) and is not (addictive).
 Carroll and Jennings will continue their research partnership with a grant from the National Cancer Institute.
 They will tailor QuitGuide, an existing smartphone-delivery cessation resource, and pilot test whether it is a feasible and acceptable smoking cessation resource for American Indian persons who smoke.
 Check back with us on our website in December for information on applying to the next cycle of Pilot Grants.
-Please visit the Health Equity Seminar Series page to view recordings of past presentations or to register to attend the next presentation.
+Visit the Health Equity Seminar Series to view recordings of past presentations or to register to attend the next presentation.

 Pilot Grant Recipients Hold a Community Presentation and Conversation to Disseminate Research Results